-- Initially acquire an aggregate share interest of >5 per cent in a licensed insurer. - Subsequently hold an aggregate share interest in a licensed insurer equal to or exceeding each multiple of 5 per cent, or the trigger for a mandatory general offer (i.e. 33 per cent), - Hold more than 50 per cent interest in share in a licensed insurer.

-- Have "control" over a licensed insurer, regardless of shareholding level. - Dispose of shares resulting in shareholding below 50 per cent or a change in "control":
+- Initially acquire an aggregate share interest of >5 per cent in a licensed insurer. - Subsequently hold an aggregate share interest in a licensed insurer equal to or exceeding each multiple of 5 per cent, or the trigger for a mandatory general offer (i.e. 33 per cent). - Hold more than an aggregate of 50 per cent interest in share in a licensed insurer. - Have "control" over a licensed insurer, regardless of shareholding level. - Dispose of shares resulting in shareholding below 50 per cent or a change in "control".

-In addition, a company holding > 50 per cent interest in shares in a licensed insurer must be approved by BNM as a "financial holding company":
+In addition, a company holding > 50 per cent interest in shares in a licensed insurer must be approved by BNM as a "financial holding company".

-For an approved insurance broker or financial adviser, 5 per cent shareholding requires notification to BNM and any change of control requires prior written approval of BNM.
+For an approved insurance broker or financial adviser, ≥ 5 per cent shareholding requires notification to BNM and any change of control requires prior written approval of BNM.

-Minimum paid-up share capital -
+Minimum paid-up share capital:

 Insurer RM100m

 Local reinsurer (life) RM50m

 Local reinsurer (non-life) RM100m

 Minimum surplus assets over liabilities

-Licensed foreign reinsurer RM20m
+Licensed foreign RM20m

+reinsurer

-MYR 4.17 = US\$1.00 at January 1, 20.
-22.
+MYR 4.40 = US\$1.00 at January 1, 2023.